resplab/fev1/README.md

 ### Cloud-based API Access

-The [PRISM platform](http://prism.resp.core.ubc.ca) allows users to access BODEindex through the cloud.
+The [PRISM platform](http://prism.resp.core.ubc.ca) allows users to access FEV1 through the cloud.
 A MACRO-enabled Excel-file can be used to interact with the model and see the results.
 To download the PRISM Excel template file for BODEindex please refer to the [PRISM model repository](http://resp.core.ubc.ca/ipress/prism).

 #### Linux